manassaloi/manassaloi.github.io/_posts/2020-03-13-random-career-gyan-2.markdown

 ---
 layout: post
-title:  "Random Career Gyaan 2 - Be a purple cow"
+title:  "Be a purple cow"

 ---